-Having a growth mindset means that your teenagers know the power that they have to change and develop themselves.
+Having a growth mindset means that your teenagers know their power to change and develop themselves.

 Let’s be clear; they have personal agency–the sovereign power to respond, affect, and develop themselves.
-In fact, they have always had personal agency.
-They can not have it because they are born with a brain that has evolved for millions of years to solve problems, figure things out, and adapt.
+They have always had personal agency.
+They can’t not have it because they are born with a brain that has evolved for millions of years to solve problems, figure things out, and adapt.
 Your teen is wildly adaptable.
 You and I witness that daily when we watch them move through their lives.
 Unfortunately, Western culture is training them to look for and find their deficits, faults, and inadequacies, rendering their power invisible.

 Instead of seeing how powerful they are, teenagers feel increasingly powerless, worthless, and out of control.
 This is because they get thousands of messages daily, convincing them they are powerless, worthless, and out of control.
 (Watch my TEDxWilmington Talk at the bottom of this post to discover what and how these messages influence your kiddos.)
 It is your job, as their parents, to counter the effects of these societal messages and teach a growth mindset.
 Here’s how:

 A growth mindset is the opposite of a fixed mindset.

 A “fixed mindset” is thinking you are a defined you; thus, you must manage inside that limited identity.

 Teens with a fixed mindset are more likely to:

 - Think negative thoughts about themselves and others

 - Feel like things are not worth their effort

 - Fear failure